 The lower risk of adverse effects means that niacinamide could be an alternative treatment to hydroquinone during the periods where you need to take a break from the product.

-Hydroquinone is a powerful ingredient and should be used under the guidance of a doctor for best results.
+Hydroquinone is a powerful ingredient and should be used under the guidance of a health practitioner for best results.

 - Comparative efficacy of topical 4% hydroquinone vs. 4% hydroquinone plus 10% mandelic acid in the treatment of melasma, Journal of Pakistan Association of Dermatologists, 2018